 Wayne College is an approved Prometric and Virtual University Enterprise (VUE) testing center.
-We offer more than 200 of the latest certification exams and assessments, including MicroSoft, Novell, CompTIA A+, Cisco, CIW, and MOUS.
+We offer more than 200 of the latest certification exams and assessments, including MicroSoft, Novell.
+CompTIAA+, Cisco.
+CIW, and MOS.
 Our convenient hours make testing easy and accessible.

 Our SkillsMax Center offers a wide range of assessment and testing tools.
-A unique consortium of national assessment and service providers have come together to provide an integrated approach to technologybased learning, training, testing and assessment solutions.
+A unique consortium of national assessment and service providers have come together to provide an integrated approach to technology-based learning, training, testing and assessment solutions.

-Participating providers include Educational Testing Service (ETS); Brainbench; The Chauncey Group International Limited; Saville and Holdworth Limited (SHL); Saba Software, Inc.; Prometric; and iLearning Inc.
+Participating providers include Educational Testing Service (ETS): Brainbench; The Chauncey Group International Limited; Saville and Holdworth Limited (SHL); Saba Software, Inc.; Prometric.